-Campaign Message: Message vs. Issue - Do You Know the Difference?
+Campaign Message: Issues vs. Message - Do You Know the Difference?

 A strong campaign message can mean the difference between winning and losing.
 In the world of political messaging especially on the progressive politics side, there is a lot of confusion between what is a campaign message and what is an issue.
 Why the confusion?
 Issue politics has become a passion and because of this many candidates and groups see the issue as the message.
 But this is often a mistake.
 Let’s try to stop the confusion.
 A campaign message is not the same as an issue.
 A true campaign message goes beyond an issue and focuses on a clear connection between the candidate and voters not just on a single issue level.

 Go for emotion